Thalrion/Udacity-Intro-to-Programming-Nanodegree/README.md

 ## Project 3 Create a movie website

-Explored more advanced Python-Concepts & combined it with HTML/CSS to create a movie website
+Explored more advanced Python-Concepts & combined it with HTML/CSS to create a movie website.

 - Reuse and share code with Object-Oriented Programming
 - Using function from the Python Standard Library